Lipstick Traces (A Secret History of Manic Street Preachers)

-Lipstick Traces (A Secret History of Manic Street Preachers) is a compilation album by Welsh alternative rock band Manic Street Preachers, and consists of various B-sides, rarities and cover versions.
-It was released on 14 July 2003 by record label Sony, and reached number 11 on the UK Album Chart.
+Lipstick Traces (A Secret History of Manic Street Preachers) is a compilation album by Welsh alternative rock band Manic Street Preachers, released on 14 July 2003 by Sony Music Entertainment.
+It consists of various B-sides, rarities and cover versions and reached number 11 on the UK Album Chart.

 Content

 Title

 It is named after the Greil Marcus book Lipstick Traces: A Secret History of the 20th Century and shares its title with a bootleg album of Manics rarities (more simply titled Lipstick Traces).

 Album cover

 The sleeve was designed principally by Nicky Wire and contrasted greatly from the simple, graphically precise covers designed by Farrow Design who have done the majority of design work for the band since 1996.
 Initial copies came in a gatefold sleeve with a basic inlay; further inserts could be downloaded and printed off from the band's official website.

 Promotion

 As part of the promotion for the album, the band did a signing tour around the UK.
 At the final signing session in London they also played a short set of tracks from the album.
 A video for "Judge Yr'self" featuring early self-recorded clips of the band playing live also played on UK music television channels.